lulzzz/lstm-oil-prices/README.md

 ![model-loss-dropout](model-loss-dropout.png)

-When experimenting with LSTM, the model was initially run without dropout.
+When experimenting with LSTM, the model was initially run without Dropout.

 ![model-loss-no-dropout](model-loss-no-dropout.png)